rackerlabs/rackspace-how-to/content/exchange/manually-configure-ios-devices-for-email-hosted-on-exchange-2013.md

 product_url: exchange
 ---

-This article describes how to configure an Microsoft&reg; Exchange&reg; 2013 account on your Apple&reg; iOS 7 device.
+This article describes how to configure a Microsoft&reg; Exchange&reg; 2013 account on your Apple&reg; iOS 7 device.

 **Note:** The images in this article show iPhone&reg; 5 running iOS 7.
 Although